Skip to main content

 };

-The type system is a tool.
+The type system isn't a tax on your productivity.
+It's a tool.
 A sharp, powerful, occasionally frustrating tool.
 But once you learn to wield it properly, it catches bugs before they reach your users, documents your intent better than comments ever could, and makes refactoring feel safe instead of terrifying.
-That tradeoff — more thinking at write time for fewer bugs at runtime — is one I will take every single time.
+That's not a cost.
+That's a superpower.

 Priya Patel